cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

 > CQRS stands for Command and Query Responsibility __Segregation__, a pattern that __separates read and update__ operations for a data store.

 I intentionally highlighted `segregation` and `separates` words in the CQRS definition as it's the most important part of this pattern and this should be a starting point for the discussion "should I use MediatR for CQRS?".
 In MediatR we don't have concepts like `Commands` and `Queries`.
 There's more generic thing called the `Request` represented by `IRequest<T>` and `IRequestHandler<TRequest TRequestResult>`.
 Of course there's also a`Notification` that can be implemented with `INotification` and `INotificationHandler<TNotification>` but this is a totally unrelated to CQRS so let's leave it alone.
+Using MediatR we can implement every operation as a separated type - same as with our "Vanilla framework" - but there's no distinction between `read` and write `operations`.
+Why is this a problem and why it's so import to have this kind of demarcation on the code level?
+The `Read` and `Write` operations have their own, preclusive, set of responsibilities.
+There are certain actions that are allowed or disallowed in a given kind of the operation, a few examples from the top of my head:

+- it's not allowed to modify data in query handlers
+- it's not allowed to commit transaction in query handlers
+- it's mandatory to commit transaction in command handlers after successful data modification
+- it's not allowed to return modified data from the command handlers
+- at the end of processing command operation we likely want to send a notification about the event that just occurred.
+It's rather unlikely for query operations.

+When we have a separate interfaces for query and command handlers then it's easier to focus on the scope of responsibility of that operation and it's much easier to notice any violation of CQRS rules during the code review.

+- returning modified data from the command handler.

+Keeping a separate interfaces for commands and queries dispatcher have the following benefits:
+- you can add very easily caching to queries
+- you can block commands based on the user claims or environments
+- you can enforce readonly UOW for query sides and with write mode for commands.

 So there's no concepts of `Queries` and `Commands` but we can implemented them based on the `Request`:

 ```cs
 interface ICommand<out TCommandResult>: IRequest<TCommandResult> { }